 Learn how to make homemade keto taco seasoning at home in 5 minutes using only wholesome spices, no sugar, no additives.
-Plus, one serve only has 0.6g of net carbs and it’s gluten free!
+Plus, one serving only has 0.6 grams of net carbs, and it’s gluten-free!

 Let’s see all the ingredients you need to start this taco mix recipe and the different swaps you can make to create different flavors based on your taste buds.

 This recipe is pretty straightforward and takes only 5 minutes to make as you have to add all these ingredients into a glass jar and shake it!